artoodetoo/container/README.md

 ### Configuration
 There are special configuraton sections:

-- `parameters` - used to store basic values, which can be substituted into service definition.
+- root used to store basic values, which can be substituted into service definition.
-- `shared` - defines shared services. after it created once it can be retrieved many times.
+- `shared` node defines shared services. after it created once it can be retrieved many times.
-- `multiple` - new instance created on every get() call
+- `multiple` node defines new instance created on every get() call

 In other sections you can store any kind of information and retrieve it in dot notation (see below).